-- Material changes in the competitor and regulator landscapes - Fundamental change in technology permanently changing the insurance model for motor. - Material changes in the way that insurance is delivered to consumers.
+- Material changes in the competitor and regulator landscapes. - Fundamental change in technology permanently changing the insurance model for motor. - Material changes in the way that insurance is delivered to consumers. - Potential sale of AICL by its parent company, Saga plc.

 Strategic risk remains a key focus for management and the AICL Board.
+Strategic risks are identified and managed through the Enterprise Risk Management Framework.